bajamircea/bajamircea.github.io/_posts/2017-06-09-unordered-hash.markdown

 If you want to use the class above as a key in an unordered container e.g.
 `unordered_set` or `unordered_map` you need to implement a hash for the class.

-First you'll disappointed that the hash must be a specialization of `std::hash` in the `std` namespace not in the namespace of `person`.
+First you'll be disappointed that the hash must be a specialization of `std::hash` in the `std` namespace not in the namespace of `person`.

 Once you get over that, you might think you can delegate it to the `std::tuple` hash using something on the lines of the `std::tie` [trick][tie-cpp].